Collateralizing Mortgages and Loans With the Present Value of Rent Flow

 this is a draft document, it pairs with this Planned Unit Development application draft document

-The ideas contained within this book draw heavily from Order Without Design.
+Inspiration comes from many places, but most strongly it draws heavily from Order Without Design.
 I’ve quoted in depth two pages below, but there is many other sections of the book germane to the topic of this page.

 Summary of how a financial institution could use rent-generating property to collateralize a loan #